philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 I think by reiterating over the egraph and reinserting what you find, you can achieve the same effect as equality saturation.
 So I don't think the acyclicity is a stopper from doing regular egraph stuff.

 I'm not really sure what the acyclicity means.

+Eager ematching does not necessarily require top down ematching.
+One could maintain a set of partial terms associated with each eid.
+This would be a form of eager bottom up ematching.
+Making the automaton of when to throw out a partial term seems annoying though.
+All the rewrite rules will be intermixed with each other in an awful way.
+Top down seems much easier to do.

+"Destructive" rewrite rules are possible.
+If a rule is so good, you could just return from the smart constructor early instead returning the default constructor.

 I tend to be working in higher level languages and while I am vaguely aware of the needs of memory management, they don't jump out and bite me.
 More's the pity.
 I would like to understand what I am missing that more performance oriented people can see.